ProgrammingHero1/healthcare-related-website/task_description.md

 ## Task Description:
-Our company focused on health tech, currently looking for a front-end web developer to build our brand new website using `React`, `firebase`, `react router`, etc.
+Our company focused on health tech, currently looking for a front-end web developer to build our brand new website using `React`, `firebase`, `react router`, etc. We want to see your ability to develop a website.

 ### Task Description:
 1. Website has to be a health care related website.
-It could be related to hospitals, diagnostic center, Doctors' chamber, Feminine care, Detal clinic, eye care hospital, pharmacy, physical therapy, exercise, gym, nursing service, elderly home, mental care, etc.
+It could be related to hospitals, diagnostic center, Doctors' chamber, Feminine care, Detal clinic, eye care hospital, pharmacy, physical therapy, exercise, gym, nursing service, elderly home, mental care, Ambulance service, etc. Your website has to be related to healthcare.

-2. Make sure your design and site and website idea is unique.
-If needed google the site design or visit themeforest.
-However, your website can not be related to any previous asignment or any demo project displayed in the course or in our conceptual sessions.
+2. Make sure your design and website idea is unique.
+Finalize your idea.
+Then if needed, google the site design or visit themeforest.
+However, your website can not be related to your previous asignments or any demo project displayed in the course or in our conceptual sessions.
 3. Home page will have a header (nav bar), banner, services, and footer
 4. Add two more sections in the home page excluding the 4 sections we’ve mentioned above.